-The proximity to Lake Illawarra would have provided abundant food resources and is likely to result in the presence of Aboriginal sites, such as middens, in the vicinity of the study area.
+Lake Illawarra, Duck Creek, and the first order creek running through the study area would have provided abundant food resources to Aboriginal groups in the area.
+It is likely that the proximity to water and food will have resulted in the presence of Aboriginal sites, such as middens, in the vicinity of the study area.